THE BLURRING OF ART AND CRAFT

 This is another way that art and craft are distinguished in theory. is the purpose of the piece in question to make you think or to keep your feet dry?
 If there is a concept independent of the functionality, the object may be considered a work of art instead of a work of craft.

 On the walls of the Whitney or the spare room in your grandmother’s house?
+Is it hanging in the GPO at Wentworth Galleries?
 The belief in art’s superiority over craft seems to have its roots in the canons of the Renaissance.
 You can believe in certain mediums and methods as being art based on whether tertiary educational institutions or a following of fans have deemed them worthy of the ‘art’ title or whether they are hanging in the hallowed halls of an art gallery instead of a shop shelf or your bedroom.

 There is no denying that art and craft aren’t completely separate entities.
 They are intertwined and work together to create a finished product.
 If a certain level of craftsmanship or good technique is absent, the concept behind a work may pale or be lost.
 Yet if there is not much concept or intent behind the work to begin with, then all that remains is the process of production.